 About searches in the CLI

 If you use Splunk Enterprise, you can issue search commands from the command line using the Splunk CLI.
 This topic discusses how to search from the CLI.
-If you're looking for how to access the CLI and find help for it, refer to "About the CLI" in the Admin manual.
+If you're looking for how to access the CLI and find help for it, refer to "About the CLI" in the Splunk Enterprise Admin Manual.

 CLI help for search